White River Park State Games: History

 The Governor's Council on Physical Fitness and the White River State Park Development Commission both sponsored the event, in the hope it would promote fitness throughout the state of Indiana.
 Other goals were to create interest on a grass-roots level for Hoosier amateur sports, create Hoosier athletes who could compete on an Olympic level, and to give Hoosiers the reason to increase their athletic skills.
 The Indiana Sports Commission coordinated and organized the Games.

-Indiana was the fourth state to host such a series of state games, but unlike the first three, Indiana would not hold just tryouts, but actual series of competitions throughout the state, using a regional status.
+Indiana was the fourth state to host such a series of state games, but unlike the first three, Indiana would not hold just tryouts, but actual series of competitions throughout the state, organized by regional divisions.
 By 1986 there were eight such regions.

 The first White River Park State Games took place in July 1983.
 Of the 92 counties in Indiana, 84 were represented by the 5,600 athletes in the qualifiers for the first games.
 The finalists from these tryouts, over 3,500 in total, came to Indianapolis to compete in ten sports.
 Like in the Olympics, competitors could win gold, silver, and bronze medals.

 The first national symposium on state games took place in Indianapolis in September 1984.
 This caused the National Congress of State Games to be formed, with forty different states participating.